dmto0l2022/flask-mariadb-nginx/ReadMe.md

 This shows how to create a flask app using podman

-# test with django app
+# test with flask app

 ## empty podman world